 Heritage Farm at Botanic Garden

+The high mountain temperatures make for delicious fruits.
+The Manzano Mountain apple store is open Thursdays through Sundays.
+Pick up apples and apple cider.
 Those who love cider can pick some up at the Manzano Orchard corporate office in Albuquerque, located at 7120 Wyoming, Suite 5.
-Open Tuesdays through Thursdays; call before stopping by, (505) 858-1533.
 Manzano is typically open weekends in October until supplies run out.
-Check their website for dates.

 Romero's has apples for sale in the beautiful Embudo Valley, just north of Santa Fe.
 You can typically stop by seven days a week during apple season.
 You pick them yourself, by the bushel or half or quarter bushel.
 They also sell them already picked, but prices are higher.
 Romero's has over 330 trees and varieties such as red delicious, Winesap, Red Rome, and more.
 They also have pears, peaches, plums, and several varieties of apricots.
 They accept cash and checks only.

 Heading out to Wagner Farms in Corrales is an experience and one that can't be missed during the harvest season.
 Yes, they have apples, and so much more, like a pumpkin patch, chile roasting, hayrides, a petting zoo, and a corn maze.
 Apples and other fruits can be purchased at the Farm Stand, but if you have kids, plan to spend the better part of the day there.